 50 % v/v 2-propanol/DI water

 Ionic cleanliness test or ROSE test determines the conductivity or resistivity of a PCB sample.
 The ionic contamination tester is used along with the combination of isopropyl alcohol (IPA) and deionized water.
 The ionic tester collects a sample of possible residues present on the board.
-The reside is deployed for resistivity (conductivity) testing, which indicates the board’s soil levels.
+The residue is deployed for resistivity (conductivity) testing, which indicates the board’s soil levels.

 The test results provided by OMEGA 600 SMD of the final contamination level are predetermined as per IPC TM 650 and MIL-P 28809 (for military applications).
-The Omega Meter register higher values compared with the Contaminometer.
+The Omega Meter registers higher values compared to the Contaminometer.
 For bare boards or non-assembled boards, the permitted contamination level is less than 0.0001 mg/cm2 NaCI equivalents, while for the hand-soldered assemblies, the permitted contamination level is about 0.0003 mg/cm2 NaCl equivalents.
 For PCB assemblies with a dispensed rosin-based solder paste, the permitted contamination level is 0.0003 mg/cm2 NaCl equivalents.

-Here are a few interesting facts about ROSE cleanliness testing:
+Here are a few interesting facts about ROSE cleanliness testing

-Fact 1: Ionic contamination test or ROSE test is one of the most trusted and proven analytical process adopted in the electronics industry.
+Fact 1: Ionic contamination test or ROSE test is one of the most trusted and proven analytical processes adopted in the electronics industry.
 These processes are also sometimes referred to as six sigma processes.

 Fact 2: The ROSE test involves the immersion of a PCB sample in isopropanol and deionized water at room temperature.